Tokini Peterside: Early life and education

-Born in Lagos, Nigeria, Peterside grew up between Nigeria and the United Kingdom, where she studied at Cheltenham Ladies’ College and Westminster School.
-She graduated with a First Class honours degree in Law from the London School of Economics and Political Science.
+Born in Lagos, Nigeria, as the daughter of the banker Atedo Peterside and his wife Dundun (née Pearce), Peterside grew up between Nigeria and the United Kingdom, where she studied at Cheltenham Ladies' College and Westminster School.
+She graduated with a First Class honours degree in law from the London School of Economics and Political Science.
 In 2015, she attended the business school, INSEAD, where she obtained a Master of Business Administration (MBA), and lived between France and Singapore.
+Through her father, she is a granddaughter of the Nigerian traditional aristocrats Chief M.C.A.
+Peterside of Opobo and Princess Patricia Bob-Manuel of Abonnema.

 Career

-After graduation from university, Peterside embarked on a career in marketing, and subsequently became Head of Marketing at Moët Hennessy, part of the LVMH group, in Nigeria.
+After graduation from university, Peterside embarked on a career in marketing, and subsequently became Head of Marketing at Moët Hennessy, part of LVMH, in Nigeria.

 She founded her company in 2012, and provided strategy, business planning and marketing consulting to luxury and culture businesses in Nigeria, such as ALARA, the David Adjaye-designed luxury concept store; Maki Oh, a luxury fashion designer; and the Executive Producers of Half of a Yellow Sun, the film based on Chimamanda Adichie’s novel, which starred Thandie Newton, Chiwetel Ejiofor and John Boyega.